 Sofy seamlessly integrates with your existing development tools, creating a unified UI experience that lets you run ad-hoc, manual, and automated tests with the click of a button.
 It also gives you access to detailed, automatic crash logs that make it possible to quickly identify, replicate, and correct any issues that arise during testing.

-If you’re looking for a way to conduct accurate real device testing across a wide range of devices but you don’t want to deal with the headache and overhead that the traditional approach requires, try out Sofy for free today to see how we can help you supercharge your mobile app testing efforts.
+If you’re looking for a way to conduct accurate real device testing across a wide range of devices but you don’t want to deal with the headache and overhead that the traditional approach requires, connect with a Sofy rep today to see how we can help you supercharge your mobile app testing efforts.

 Disclaimer: The views and opinions expressed above are those of the contributor and do not necessarily represent or reflect the official beliefs or positions of Sofy.